If you have a thing for cars and love to buy a new one every year then why not turning your passion for cars into a money making business?

 - You need to order the parts and other accessories from one given place.

 - Always avoid fixing engine or transmission because it can cost you dearly.

-- Visit websites like Car-Part.com to get parts at cheaper rates.
+- Visit websites like Car-Part.com to get parts at a cheaper rate.

 - You can always work yourself to save extra manpower cost.

-At stage 3 you will sell the car.
-You have added value to the car and now you have to sell it.
+At stage 3 you will finally sell the car.
+You have added value to it and now you have to sell it.

 But before selling you have to establish car’s value.